Criminal Justice Reform

 In most countries, the number of people who are imprisoned is increasing.
 Due to the existing policies, the number of prison sentences has grown as well, even though these may have a damaging impact on the (mental) health situation of the imprisoned.
 The prison climate is one of the main factors that influence the life of the prisoner.
 Humane prison conditions result in a better response to rehabilitation programmes and reduce violence in prisons.
 Therefore, it is necessary that a solid foundation for successful reintegration is laid within places of detention.
 Time spent in detention should be geared as much as possible towards reintegration, and the prison climate should contribute to this process.

 For minor and non-violent offences, imprisonment is a disproportionate response to the nature of the crime committed.
 Moreover, it negatively affects the likelihood for offenders to successfully re-enter society after their release.
 Successful reintegration into society means offenders are less likely to commit a crime again.
 This creates a safer society for everyone.
 That is why in a rehabilitative criminal justice system, prison is regarded as the last resort in sanctioning; instead, where possible, alternative sanctions should be used.
 These include community sanctions, conditional sanctions or conditional release with specific measures, behavioural programmes and supervision in the community as an alternative to pre-trial detention.
 These alternative sanctions should be executed by a specialized agency, the probation service, which aims to support offenders in their successful reintegration into society.

 We believe no one can achieve things alone.
 That is why we see the power of connecting different actors and collaboration as we work towards building and securing justice across Europe.
-If you are interested in collaborating with us in improving access to justice, contact the Programme staff below:
+If you are interested in collaborating with us in improving criminal justice reform, contact the Programme staff below: